perryabdulkadir/Pewlett-Hackard-Analysis/README.md

 SELECT * FROM dept_emp;
 ```

 Next, I queried the newly-created retirement_info table to pull job titles, employment start dates, and employment end dates.
-Using the into method again, the queried data was turned into a new table, retirement_titles.
+Using the INTO method again, the queried data was turned into a new table, retirement_titles.
 I joined retirement_titles and retirement_info on the primary key.

 ```
 SELECT retirement_info.emp_no, retirement_info.first_name, retirement_info.last_name,